South Downs Way, looking toward Beachy Head

 Packing List

-Walking the South Downs Way in the middle of summer, and not needing to carry camping equipment or food, meant I could keep my gear list relatively small.
+Walking the South Downs Way in the middle of summer and not needing to carry camping equipment or food meant I could keep my gear list relatively small.

 On these types of walk, I try to keep my bag under about 10% of my body weight.
 For me, that means everything I need to stay safe and comfortable, including water and snacks, needs to come in under 7-8kg.

 As with my other UK long-distance hikes, I carried everything in an Osprey Talon 44 backpack.
 I’ve reviewed that pack separately in the past, and it remains my go-to option.
+Other than that, my Hadrian’s Wall packing list covers most of what I took on the South Downs Way, and how well it worked.

-I bought a pair of Black Diamond Trail Back trekking poles for the South Downs Way, which were a major upgrade from the single cheap poIe had before.
+I bought a pair of Black Diamond Trail Back trekking poles for the South Downs Way, which were a major upgrade from the single cheap poIe I had before.

 There’s a lot of up and down on this trail, and much of it is on steep, rocky paths.
 Some of those paths would be quite dangerous in the wet without poles, but even in dry conditions, the poles made a huge difference to the amount of energy and pain I had at the end of the day.